 It was great to capture their voices as part of the contemporary dialect of the Escamp district.
 Because of language problems and rules of religion it was not always easy to capture the stories of the Islamic people, but I succeeded after visiting a women group in the local social centre.

 I have presented the “zee van ver-halen” as a mobile installation.
-There were a lot of positive reactions of the people who took the change taking a headphone to listen to the personal sea soundscape stories.
-Lots of people, young and old, were “touched” by the personal sea stories of their fellow inhabitants and listened to a binaural soundscape for the first time in their live.
+A holiday setting with a soundblaster for the sounds of the sea as background, portable cd-players with headphones to listen to the personal sea stories and corresponding photo portraits of the storyteller.
+There were a lot of positive reactions of the people who took the change taking a headphone to listen to the sea soundscape stories.
+Lots of people, young and old, were “touched” by the personal stories of their fellow inhabitants and listened to a binaural soundscape for the first time in their live.
 It was food for new thoughts, sharing, listening and story telling.
-It gave them a change to get another more personal image of their neighbours, the inhabitants of Escamp.
-The soundscape stories triggered a lot of (sound) memories about the country of origin, their sonic heritage, holidays, traveling seas and oceans in past times, etc.
+It gave them a change to get an-other and more personal image of their neighbours, the inhabitants of Escamp.
+The soundscape stories triggered a lot of (sound) memories about the country of origin, their sonic heritage, holidays, traveling seas and oceans in past times, migration, etc.